 Alongside this there is a constant stream of events within school that the students are involved with and gives them the chance to showcase their talent.

 Theatre trips are integral to both Key Stage 3 and 4 and watching live theatre as much as possible is essential.
-Students have had the opportunity to visit and watch a wide range of productions such as: Lord of the Flies, Hamlet and Key Change.
-One year the Key Stage 4 class were able to travel to Stratford-upon-Avon to see The Tempest and take part in a workshop run by The Royal Shakespeare Company as well as trips to Warner Bros Studio.
+Students have had the opportunity to visit and watch a wide range of productions such as: The Pantomime, Blood Brothers, and Wicked.
+One year the Key Stage 4 class were able to travel to Stratford-upon-Avon to see The Tempest and take part in a workshop run by The Royal Shakespeare Company.
+We also visit Warner Bros.
+Studio to get a better understanding of how they go from page to film and the different career opportunities within the Arts Industry.
 We also encourage students of all ages to visit the theatre and run trips and workshops throughout the year.

 BTEC Level 1/2 Tech Award in Performing Arts

-Curriculum Leader /Deputy Head of Year 9/ - CMA@slougheton.com
+Curriculum Leader / Head of Year 8/ - email@example.com